March 11, 2016

 \frac{\partial M_r}{\partial r} = 4 \pi r^2 \rho_M

-where \rho_M = M \cdot \rho is the mass density and M the mass of the stellar component.
+where \rho_M = M \cdot \rho is mass density for stellar mass M.

-This a phenomenological approach obtained in an analogous way to gas dynamics.
+Enter the heat conduction closure – a phenomenological approach analogous to gas dynamics.

-So… we can simply assume that heat transport is proportional to the temperature gradient:
+We therefore assume heat transport proportional to temperature gradient:

 F = - \kappa \frac{\partial T}{\partial r} = - \Lambda \frac{\partial \sigma^2}{\partial r}